nmogil/visionairy-app/project_docs/prd.md

 **Implementation**:

-- OpenAI API integration in Convex
+- FAL AI integration in Convex
 - Parallel image generation from prompts
 - Image storage in Convex
 - Error handling with fallback to placeholder